awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-console.md

 ## Step 2: Create the Auto Scaling Resources<a name="console-tutorial-asg"></a>

+**Note**
+Use the old version of the EC2 Console for the auto scaling group sections of this tutorial\.

 Use the following steps to create an Auto Scaling launch configuration and Auto Scaling group\.

 **To create an Auto Scaling launch configuration**